 The evidence needs to be able to show proof to the Court without doubt what the will-maker’s instructions, intentions or wishes were.
 An opinion is not enough.
 Courts have stated that the evidence must show clear proof of a testator’s actual intention, not something that the testator might have intended.3

 What one must look for is an error which has occurred in the transcription of the will or where one can see what the intention of the testator was but the words used have not fulfilled the intention.
 What one cannot do is to look at unforeseen circumstances and speculate what the testator might have done in those circumstances and then supply words to meet those circumstances.”3

 The Court has to be satisfied that not only was there an error, or misdescription, but it has to be sure as to what the the will-maker intended.

 If someone has gone to the time, effort and trouble, often seeking legal advice to set down what they want to have happen to their property after they die, it is clear they did not wish to die intestate.

 It is a complicated technical area and specialised legal advice should be sought.
-Solicitors specialising in wills and estates can be found from the various law societies’ find a lawyer or lawyer referral services located on their websites, links available here.
+Solicitors specialising in wills and estates can be found from the various law societies’ find a lawyer or lawyer referral services located on their websites, links here.

 1.Tantau v Macfarlane NSWSC 224